gemfire/gemfire-developer-website/content/spring-boot-for-apache-geode/guides/sbdg-session-cache.md

 ---

-This guide walks you through how to implement a session state cache using Tanzu GemFire in a Spring Boot application.
+This guide walks you through how to implement a session state cache using Tanzu GemFire and [Spring Boot for Apache Geode](https://docs.spring.io/spring-boot-data-geode-build/current/reference/html5/).
 ## When should I use a session state cache?

 Session state caching is useful for storing data associated with an HTTP session.
 Storing this data in a cache allows it to be retrieved quickly and persisted across logins.
 Some examples where this might be useful include: